 - Senator Wants Fines, Tighter Leash On Facebook By FTC, Law360, April 23, 2018

 Facebook Privacy doesn’t have a phone number.
 Like a growing number of companies with free web-based services, you have to search forums and support sites for help.
-But you can get an instant customer support by calling us at our customer service phone number USA + Canada + 44-HereToHelpX Toll Free.
+But you can get an instant customer support by calling us customer service phone number USA + Canada + 44-HereToHelpX Toll Free.